awsdocs/amazon-api-gateway-developer-guide/doc_source/maintain-api-using-console.md

 ### View a Methods List with the API Gateway Console<a name="how-to-view-methods-list-console"></a>

 You must have methods available in API Gateway\.
-Follow the instructions in [Build an API with HTTP Custom Integration](api-gateway-create-api-step-by-step.md)\.
+Follow the instructions in [TUTORIAL: Build an API with HTTP Non\-Proxy Integration](api-gateway-create-api-step-by-step.md)\.

 1. Sign in to the API Gateway console at [https://console\.aws\.amazon\.com/apigateway](https://console.aws.amazon.com/apigateway)\.